Think Like a Market Maker — Understanding Implied Volatility

 The shape of the volatility skew/smile

-The implied volatility skew has been in the center of derivatives research since the late 70s/early 80s when practitioners questioned the validity of Black-Scholes' flat volatility across strikes/maturities assumption was introduced in their Nobel-Prize winning options' pricing formula.
+The implied volatility skew has been at the center of derivatives research since the late 70s/early 80s when practitioners questioned the validity of Black-Scholes' flat volatility across strikes/maturities assumption introduced in their Nobel-Prize winning options' pricing formula.